KennyLepping/flask_random_images/README.md

 # To start, run these commands:

-Note: You will have to add images to the images folder: static/images/
+Note: You will have to create the images folder and add images to the images folder: static/images/

 Pipenv shell